ummagohil/emotional-recognition/README.md

 # 👋 Face Recognition
 This app is a small test into OpenCV.
+The end result of this app will be to be able to map facial expressions to words to colours.

 ### 📋Aims of App